-The BCRCF has now extended commitments for its mandated \$90 million to venture capital fund managers.
+The BCRCF has extended formal commitments for \$86 million of its mandated \$90 million to seven venture capital fund managers.
+As of January 2012, it is negotiating with an eighth fund manager to commit the remainder of its allocated capital.

 Venture capital investments are subject to the "J-curve effect", where funds deliver negative returns in early years and investment gains in the outlying years as the portfolio companies mature.
 Historically, the returns rise above the starting point after three to five years of investment activities.
-However, the recent tightening of credit markets will make it harder to exit investment companies, likely resulting in a flatter j-curve and a longer timeline to realization of positive returns.
+However, the recent tightening of credit markets will make it harder to exit investment companies, likely resulting in a flatter J-curve and a longer timeline to the realization of positive returns.

-As the BCRCF venture capital funds are young and the portfolio company investments are private and illiquid, it is premature to report the returns at this juncture.
-The BCRCF is building metrics to gauge the risk-adjusted returns for the capital commitments by 2013/14 with due regard to the age of the respective funds and the returns publicly posted by other comparable funds.
+As the BCRCF venture capital funds are young and the portfolio company investments are private and illiquid, it is premature to report returns at this time.
+The BCRCF is building metrics to gauge the risk-adjusted returns for the capital commitments by 2013/14 with regard to the age of the respective funds and the returns posted by other comparable funds.

-GOAL 2: To stimulate economic development through the commercialization of innovation and venture capital investment in high technology in British Columbia.
+Goal 2: To stimulate economic development through the commercialization of innovation and venture capital investment in high technology in British Columbia.